OCA/crm/newsletter/README.rst

 While it was developed with primarily newsletters in mind, it works for arbitrary objects and arbitrary content.

-From odoo version 8.0, this is an extension of the mass_mailing module.
+This is something else than the mass_mailing module, which is geared very much on marketing campaigns with appropriate language and measuring tools.

 Installation
 ============